CommodoreAlex/Ansible/hosts.md

 ssh root@127.0.0.1
 ```
 - If successful, it should log in without asking for a password.

-Since we edited our Ansible `hosts` file (removed the hardcoded password), the SSH key will now handle authentication.

 You can test this by running the Ansible ping module to test:
 ```bash